Quick Setup Guide

 Use this 'Guide' to help you choose the best way to set up and use an E2B USB drive...

 1. Type of E2B Drive (Fixed v.
 Removable USB drive)

 When booting Windows-based payloads, it is important to know what type of USB drive you have.

-Write-Protected drives - When booting from an E2B drive, the drive must not be write-protected.
+.
 However, when connecting it to a Windows\Linux system to run software from the drive, it is useful to write-protect the USB drive to prevent infection from the user's OS.
-Write-Protected USB 3 drives are available from Kanguru or Netac.
+Write-Protected USB 3 drives are available from FlashBlu

-Many BIOSes have a 137GB limit (bug) for USB drives (even recent BIOSes!) - any files placed beyond that point cannot be accessed on some systems (under grub4dos which uses the system BIOS).
-This means that the E2B partition must be the first partition on the USB drive and should not exceed 137GB to ensure it will boot on these buggy systems.
+Many BIOSes in PCs and Notebooks have a 137GB limit (driver bug) for USB drives (even recent BIOSes!) - any files placed beyond that point on the USB disk cannot be accessed on some systems (under grub4dos which uses the system BIOS).
+This means that the E2B partition must be the first partition on the USB drive and should not exceed 137GB to ensure it will work correctly on these buggy systems.